grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 <Blockquote mod="note" title="">

-By default, a `scenario` tag, whose value is the scenario name, is applied to all metrics in each scenario.
+By default, k6 applies a `scenario` tag to all metrics in each scenario (the value is the scenario name.
-You can combine these tags with thresholds, or use them to simplify metric filtering in [result outputs](/get-started/results-output).
+You can combine these tags with thresholds, or use them to simplify results filtering.

 To disable scenario tags, use the [`--system-tags` option](/using-k6/options#system-tags).